cisco/webex-assistant-sdk/docs/Webex Assistant SDK.md

 ### Invoking the Skill

-The SDK has an `invoke` command which is used for sending requests to the skill.
+The SDK `skills` section has an `invoke` command which is used for sending requests to the skill.
 With the skill running, we can invoke it as follows:

 ```bash
 webex-skills skills invoke switch
 ```

-We can now enter a command and see a reponse:
+We can now enter a command and see a response:
 ```bash
 Enter commands below (Ctl+C to exit)
 >> hi